“Essential Oil Perfumes make Scents!”

 The Essential Perfumes Make & Take Kit allows for a non-toxic, natural way to enjoy perfume blends.
 An excellent tool for those wanting to showcase the fun and versatility of essential oils in a class format!

-You can definitely use a carrier oil of your choice - which some prefer over alcohol since it can be sticky.
-If you do use alcohol, we'd recommend at least a 70% alcohol purchased from a local supermarket or liquor store.
-Vodka is best alcohol to use since it doesn't have a scent.
+You can definitely use a carrier oil of your choice - which some prefer over Vodka since it can be sticky.
+If you use Vodka, we recommend at least 151 proof (IE: Everclear® 190 proof Vodka) since it is high in ethanol (read more on this here) and you can purchase from a local supermarket or liquor store.
+Vodka is also ideal to use since it doesn't have a scent.
 If you go with a carrier oil, I’d recommend a carrier oil like Fractionated Coconut Oil since it doesn’t have a scent.